ucr-hpcc/hpcc_modules/R/README.md

 pkgs <- readLines("/rhome/tgirke/pkgs_4.2.2")
 BiocManager::install(pkgs)
 ```
-(3) Often some packages my not install and need debugging.
+(3) Often some packages may not install and need debugging.
 To find out which ones need extra work do:
 ```r
 pkgs2 <- rownames(installed.packages())
 missing <- pkgs[!pkgs %in% pkgs2] # Return names of packages that failed to install